jenkinsci/JenkinsPipelineUnit/README.md

 ### Check Pipeline exceptions
-Sometimes it is usefult to verify exactly exception is thrown during the pipeline run.
+Sometimes it is useful to verify exactly that exception is thrown during the pipeline run.
-For exapmle by one of your `SharedLib` module
+For example by one of your `SharedLib` module

 To do so you can use `org.junit.rules.ExpectedException`
 ```groovy